letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 3/README.md

 To complete this step finish all the TODO items in `navigator.rs`.

-__NOTE 1:__ Use `with_context()` method the `anyhow!` macro form the anyhow crate inside `handle_action()` for error handling.
+__NOTE 1:__ Use `with_context()` and the `anyhow!` macro form the anyhow crate inside `handle_action()` for error handling.

-__NOTE 2:__ A method called `as_any()` has been added to all page object.
+__NOTE 2:__ A method called `as_any()` has been added to all page objects.
 This was done to support down-casting, which is used in the navigator tests.
 For more info check out [this StackOverflow post](https://stackoverflow.com/questions/33687447/how-to-get-a-reference-to-a-concrete-type-from-a-trait-object).

 ### Step 2

 __The Program Loop__

 The program loop will be defined inside `main.rs`.
 First we will instantiate the navigator.
-Then inside the program loop we will get the current page, render it, wait for the users's input and then handle the input.
+Then inside the program loop we will get the current page, render it, wait for user input and then handle the input.

 To complete this task finish the TODO items in `main.rs`.